-- 1. Include funds (minimum of \$5,000) or include other resources available to support activities to ensure access for individuals with disabilities, Deaf individuals, and persons with limited English proficiency.
-Please see "Accessibility". - 2.
-Include funds to attend OVW-sponsored training and technical assistance in the amount of \$20,000.
-Please see "Training and Technical Assistance" in the Funding Restrictions section of the solicitation.
+- Include funds or include other resources available to support activities to ensure access for individuals with disabilities, Deaf/hard of hearing individuals, and persons with limited English proficiency.
+Please see Accessibility under section F of this solicitation, Federal Award Administration Information. - Include funds to attend OVW-sponsored training and technical assistance events (as a training participant) in the amount of \$10,000.
+Please see Training and Technical Assistance in the Funding Restrictions section of the solicitation. - 3.
+Include travel funds to support staff attendance at approximately 12 new grantee orientation meetings and two STOP administrators meetings, for which dates and locations are not yet determined.